ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 ### System overview

 The HybridSystem leverages the Information Security Registered Assessors Program (IRAP) assessed Microsoft Azure, Office 365 platforms and their associated services.
 As well as leveraging an Agencies existing on-premises environment.
-The Blueprint includes the following components to improve the security posture of a target Agency:
+The blueprint includes the following components to improve the security posture of a target Agency:

 * Cloud identity – Synchronising identities from Active Directory (AD) to Azure Active Directory (Azure AD) for authentication.
 Azure AD configuration including conditional access allowing log in from anywhere and appropriate security policies to be applied.
 * Office 365 – Configuration of Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, Microsoft Forms, Microsoft Whiteboard and Microsoft Planner allowing cloud-based file storage and collaboration.